akileez/npinit/README.md

 ---

 Creates a new node project.
-!!
-Breaking change.
+!! **Breaking change**.
 Options re-configured.

 ## Goal